Last updated on August 18th, 2019

 Twin Cities Marathon

 Have you ever wanted to run a Marathon?
 The Twin Cities Marathon is always hosted during the first Weekend of October.
 If you aren’t quite at Marathon level running yet, no worries.
 Cheer along the sidelines.
-The marathon starts in Minneapolis, goes around four different lakes crosses the Mississippi, and ends in a big party in Saint Paul.
+The marathon starts in Minneapolis, goes around four different lakes cross the Mississippi, and ends in a big party in Saint Paul.
 Spectators can cheer on the runners at various locations throughout the race.

 Waterfalls seem to make a list for every season, for different reasons.
 But my favorite time is always during autumn.
 That is because most of the bugs have disappeared.
 The only thing to be cautious of is fresh mud covered by newly fallen leaves.
 It can spell disastrous for hiking, especially on a hill.
 Make sure you have a firm footing before trekking anywhere to steep.
 Otherwise, enjoy the colors!
 Just check out these 8 Stunning Waterfalls Near Minneapolis.